(1) Do build up social capital before you try to spend it.

-If you’re spending your precious time ‘pruning’ your network to weed out people you think are not going to help you or trying to hide your network, you’re wasting your time.
-Other time wasting activities include, getting into public spats, touching toxic content, clicking IDK and debating polemic subjects, for these and other don’ts read on…..
+If you’re spending your precious time ‘pruning’ your network to weed out people you think are not going to help you, or trying to hide your network, you’re wasting your time.
+Other time wasting activities include, getting into public spats, touching toxic content, clicking IDK, debating polemic subjects, sending pitches soon after connecting and mistaking LinkedIn for facebook… for these and other don’ts: read on…..

 (16) Don’t harass or be a pest.

 Don’t send communications commenting on or complimenting women on their looks, asking about their status or asking them out for coffee/lunch/dinner.
 LinkedIn is not Tinder, match.com or Ashley Madison.
 If you act like it is, don’t be surprised when you are publicly called out by any one of your chosen unlucky female targets.
 You earned the vilification and shame by not keeping it professional.
-A friend of mine no longer displays her photo because she was sick and tired of the constant odious, knuckle dragger attention, a sad commentary on what women have to endure because some men apparently don’t have respect, manners or basic common courtesy.
+A friend of mine no longer displays her photo because she was sick and tired of the constant odious, knuckle dragger attention, a sad commentary on what some women have to endure because some men are dumb and lecherous.